-Organic turmeric curcumin and organic turmeric powder are found to be anti-inflammatory and may be helpful in many conditions like allergy, asthma, Parkinson’s disease, metabolic diseases and psoriasis.
+Organic turmeric curcumin and organic turmeric powder are found to reduce inflammation and may be helpful in many conditions.
 Studies reveal that curcumin blocks the activation of a transcription factor, nuclear factor (NF)-kB, increased in inflammatory conditions.

-A 2021 research also shows that there may be other mechanisms as to how bio curcumin and organic turmeric confer anti-inflammatory benefits beyond what is already known .
-The biological activity of curcumin itself help modulate mechanism of inflammation involved in diseases like psoriasis, irritable bowel disease and so on.
+A 2021 research also shows that there may be other mechanisms as to how bio curcumin and organic turmeric confer benefits beyond what is already known .
+The biological activity of curcumin itself help modulate mechanism of inflammation involved in conditions like psoriasis.
 Thus, the limitless potential of this wonder spice.

-Rheumatoid arthritis is a debilitating disease affecting mainly the joints.
+Rheumatoid arthritis affects mainly the joints.
 It is an inflammatory condition where there can be swelling and redness.
 The body’s immune system attacks itself and this leads to an increase in cytokines and enzymes that mediate inflammation.
 Often, people experience stiffness of the joints and deformity in his posture that causes pain.

 Modern research has found that Curcumin C3 Complex is beneficial in alleviating the symptoms of arthritis.
 How does curcumin relieve symptoms of rheumatoid arthritis?
 It inhibits enzymes in the body that up-regulate inflammation, hence its role in health promotion and disease prevention .

-Several journal studies have found that Curcumin C3 Complex and its anti-inflammatory property may be helpful to reverse the inflammation in bronchial asthma.
+Several journal studies have found that Curcumin C3 Complex may be helpful to manage the inflammation in bronchial asthma.
 This compound targets transcription factors and suppress regulators of inflammation.
 In India, patients have recognised the benefits of curcumin and have started to incorporate the use of curcumin into their asthma management.